-- 21.0 Admitted youth must be at least 18 years of age and elected to Extended Youth Support Services.
+- 21.0 Admitted youth must be at least 18 years of age and have elected to participate in Extended Youth Support Services.
 Youth must be assessed by the provider to be invested in and able to benefit from ILP.
-Admissions criteria must include that youth must be employed at least part time (15-20 hrs. /week) prior to entering the ILP.
-Part time employment will only be acceptable if the youth is enrolled in an educational / vocational training program.
-All other ILP participants must maintain full time employment. - 21.1 Providers must have defined admittance criteria, which includes a youth-completed application and interview and review of the CCFA Youth Assessment. - 21.2 Providers must document all referrals including the reasons for admittance or denial into the ILP. - 21.3 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application.
+Admissions criteria must include that youth must be employed at least part time (15-20 hrs./week) or attending school full-time. - 21.1 Providers must have defined admittance criteria, which includes a youth-completed application and interview. - 21.2 Providers must maintain an up to date roster on GA+ Score. - 21.3 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application. - 21.4 Youth admitted into an ILP must have an orientation to the program.
+Youth should be provided with a handbook or other literature describing the program. - 21.5 Youth admitted into an ILP must sign an acknowledgement of having participated in an orientation to the program and having received an explanation of their rights and responsibilities as a participant in the program.

-- 21.4 Youth admitted into an ILP must have an orientation to the program.
-Youth should be provided with a handbook or other literature describing the program. - 21.5 Youth admitted into an ILP must sign an acknowledgement of having participated in an orientation to the program and an understanding of their rights and responsibilities as a participant in the program. - 21.6 ILP Youth must sign an acknowledgement that they may be discharged from the ILP if they willingly and knowingly participate in illegal or disruptive behavior or it is determined that they are unable or unwilling to benefit from the program. - 21.7 Providers must meet with the ILC to discuss youth's eligibility for services and funding. - 21.8 Providers must administer the DFCS ILP entrance and exit surveys on all youth enrolled in the program.
-Copies of the surveys will be forwarded to assigned ILC within 30 days of admission or discharge.
+- 21.6 ILP Youth must sign an acknowledgement that they may be discharged from the ILP if they willingly and knowingly participate in illegal or disruptive behavior or it is determined that they are unable or unwilling to benefit from the program.
+All youth discharged for violating ILP rules must be given a 60 day notice and assistance with transition.
+Providers must create a written transition plan. - 21.7 All youth entering the ILP must have a staffing within the first 30 days of placement, which must include the youth DFCS Case Manager, ILC and other supports.
+The purpose of the staffing is to review expectations, the WTLP and ILP ISP and to discuss the youth's eligibility for services and funding.